wearetriple/dotnet-defaults/Patterns/HostedService.md

 When not to use Hosted Services:

-* The background service does something that is important: Hosted services are not reliable since they run in a Web App on the background.
+* The background service does something important: Hosted services are not reliable since they run in a Web App on the background.
 If an instance is taken offline by the Web App load balancer, the hosted service could be terminated mid-process.
 * The background service does not require access to the same objects: It's better to employ a Function App which shares the same App Service Plan than to use a Hosted Service when the background service.
 Using a seperate App Service Plan further isolates the Function App, which can improve its realiabilty.

 ## Web Apps (.NET 5 & .NET Core 3.1)